brandon-dore/desk-booking-web-app/README.md

 > This desk booking web application provides a full stack solution to booking desks.
 This is especially needed in the current world climate where most offices use a hot-desk system.
 This provides the soloution with features such as user accounts, interactive desk booking/viewing and administration to view the database straight from the frontend UI.
 >
 ## App Screenshots
-These screenshots exclude much of the application such as booking desk modals, my account modal, logging in/out and registering and account.
+These screenshots exclude much of the application such as; alerts for errors and booking desks, logging in/out and registering, booking desk modals and account information modals.
 **Note: Please refer to assignment submission to see videos of full function or run the application locally (recommended to use docker)*

 |                                                                                    Desk Booking App Homepage|                                                                                   Desk Booking Page |                                                                                My Bookings Page                                                                                |                                                                             Admin Control Panel                                                                              |